-Notes, cautions, and warnings

-(i) NOTE: A NOTE indicates important information that helps you make better use of your product.
+Notes, cautions, and warnings NOTE: A NOTE indicates important information that helps you make better use of your product.
 CAUTION: A CAUTION indicates either potential damage to hardware or loss of data and tells you how to avoid the problem.

-MARNING: A WARNING indicates a potential for property damage, personal injury, or death.

-Copyright © 2017 Dell Inc. or its subsidiaries.
+WARNING: A WARNING indicates a potential for property damage, personal injury, or death. © 2047 2040 Pall Inc. and the sush sidilization All States are and Pall EMO and all and the states are also all and the states are all all and the states are all all all and the states are all all all and the states are all all all all all all all all all al © 2017 - 2019 Dell Inc. or its subsidiaries.
 All rights reserved.
 Dell, EMC, and other trademarks are trademarks of Dell Inc. or its subsidiaries.
 Other trademarks may be trademarks of their respective owners.